saenuma/wallpapers381/README.md

 ## How to run
+1. Clone this repository to your system.
+2. Run it with `go run .`

-Run it and check its output at `/tmp/out.png`
+3. Check its output at `/tmp/out.png`